 - Be kind – Park in designated parking spaces.
 Check how busy our car parks are by following our live updates page before you set off.

 - Do not park on roadsides or across entrances, it is dangerous and can cause problems for our farmers, communities and emergency services.

-Snowdonia Adventures can now provide Private coaching/instruction/activities on a limited basis.
+Snowdonia Adventures can now provide courses and activities

 Private guiding, coaching for individuals, and small groups from the same household

-We can provide 1:1 private courses and guiding to individuals and small groups from the same household subject to certain conditions being met.
+We can provide 1:1 private courses and guiding to individuals and small groups from the same household inline with current Welsh Legislation on how many people or households can meet in open spaces for outdoor activity, subject to certain conditions being met.

 You will need to be able to agree to the following requirement before attending